Emergency Bond Hearings in Tampa, FL

 The court will usually impose special conditions of bond including a “no contact” provision which will prevent the accused from returning to his house, or seeing his children until further order of the court.
 If the alleged victim also appears in court to ask the court not to impose the “no contact” condition, the judge will usually agree and instead impose a no violent contact provision while the case is pending.

-In Hillsborough County, after your arrest there is a period of time in which the State Attorney's Office decides whether to file charges against you or not.
+In Hillsborough County, after your arrest the State Attorney’s Office typically takes 21 days to decide whether to file charges against you or not.
 This stage of the case is cased the Pre-File Stage.
-The State Attorney's Office typically takes 21 days to make a filing decision.
-Pre-file bond hearing are held in Division "O" or video court.
+During this time period, pre-file bond hearing are held in Division “O” or video court.
+Hillsborough County uses a uniform bond schedule.

-At the Sammis Law Firm, we represent clients in emergency bond hearings, or bond reduction hearings in Tampa, Hillsborough County, Pinellas County, Polk County, Pasco County, and all of the surrounding areas throughout central Florida.
-Contact a Tampa criminal defense attorney today to discuss your bail bond issue by calling 813-250-0500.
+At the Sammis Law Firm, we represent clients in emergency bond hearings, or bond reduction hearings in Hillsborough County and the surrounding areas.
+We also represent clients in bond hearings in Pinellas County.
+Contact a Tampa criminal defense attorney today to discuss your bail bond issue by calling (813) 250-0500.